Entry requirements

 Explore Earth's dynamic systems, including the structure of its crust and the forces like heat and gravity that shape it.
 Discover how geochemical principles influence our water, air and land.

-Master techniques to record and analyse rock data.
+Master techniques to record and analyse geological and environmental data.
 Study the chemistry and classification of minerals.
 Learn how to identify sedimentary, igneous and metamorphic structures.
-Explore different fossils, geological processes and sedimentary records, understanding how they offer a comprehensive view of the life and history of our planet.
-In extraterrestrial geoscience, explore the unique terrains of alien worlds.
+Explore different fossils, Earth system processes and how those processes are recorded in the chemical composition of sediments.
+Combine knowledge from a wide range of disciplines to understand how Earth and life interact today, and how we got here through Earth’s deep history.

 In second and third year, you’ll apply your cross disciplinary knowledge in dedicated palaeontology courses.
 Study advanced techniques in systematics and the fossil record, applying these insights to modern biodiversity.
 Get familiar with field techniques, including searching, surveying, excavating, and managing fossil specimens.
 Throughout, you’ll make the most of South Australia's rich fossil sites and diverse ecosystems.